cemutku/LibraryApp/README.md

 When database instance ready, in LibraryApp.Data path `update-database` in package manager console or `dotnet ef database update` in CLI

 After all these steps, the application is ready for use.

+## Alternative development environment (docker-compose)

+For development and dotnet watcher run the `docker-compose -f docker-compose.dev.yml up` in /LibraryApp directory, than hit the http://localhost:5000/index.html and check the API methods in swaggerui